mithunsasidharan/Game-of-Life/README.md

 		grid.display
 	end

-A sample input file with initial pattern would like this :
+A sample input grid with initial pattern would be like this :

     - - - - - - - - - -
     - - - - - - - - - -